 Ok, let’s make some lemon parmesan risotto!
 If you’ve made risotto before, you’ll be familiar with the method.
 And if you haven’t, don’t worry.
 While this is a restaurant-worthy meal, making risotto is quite simple:

 - Toast rice.
-Add rice to dutch oven and stir so that oil and butter mixture coats rice.
+Add rice to dutch oven and stir so that oil and butter mixture coat the grains of rice.
 Let rice toast in the pan lightly.
 (We don’t want it to burn!)

 - Deglaze pan.
 Pour wine into dutch oven and scrape up any bits that are stuck to the bottom of pan while it comes to a simmer.
 Stir with rice until wine is absorbed.